 Caixinha fired by Rangers after 7 months

-GLASGOW, Scotland (AP) -- Pedro Caixinha has been fired by Rangers after seven months in charge of the Scottish club.
+GLASGOW, England (AP) Pedro Caixinha has been fired by Rangers after seven months in charge of the Scottish club.

 Rangers announced the departure of the Portuguese coach on Thursday, a day after a 1-1 draw at home to Kilmarnock that left the team in fourth place in the Scottish Premiership.
 On Sunday, Rangers lost to Motherwell in the Scottish League Cup semifinals.